-As someone who is already “fluent” in the language of Western music, you will internalize the songs much more quickly than your child will.
+You are likely already “fluent” in the language of Western music, so you will internalize the songs much more quickly than your child will.
+Many of these beginning songs are well-known folk songs which you will recognize.
 For this reason, your own mastery of the songs is not a good measurement of when your child has “listened enough.”
 They will need to listen to the recording for the entire time that they are studying in their current book.

-If your child were to try to learn a song without having it imprinted in their mind, it would be as though they were trying to do a puzzle without knowing what picture it is.
-This is difficult for an adult, and even more so for a young person!
+If your child were to try to learn a song without knowing what it should sound like, it would be as though they were trying to do a puzzle without knowing what picture it is.
+Can you imagine how hard that task would be?
+We set them up for success with daily listening.

 Your child will need to know not just “how the song goes,” but also have a clear mental image of the beautiful tone, timing, piano accompaniment, and tiny details of the performance.
-They are learning a language … not just the words, but also the accent and the subtleties of expression.
+They are learning a language, including the words, the accent, and the subtleties of expression.

 One of your biggest responsibilities as you begin lessons is to create a reliable and consistent listening routine.
-You will probably want to make one or two copies of the recording so that you can easily play it in the your child’s bedroom, living area, and the car.
+I recommend buying one or two copies of the CD so that you can easily play it in many places: in your child’s bedroom, your living area, and the car.
+Upload the tracks to a dedicated Kaleidoscopes playlist to be able to play it anytime.
 The better quality your listening routine, the better your child’s musical learning will be.

-During the next two weeks, please work on setting up high-quality music players in the kitchen, living area and/or playroom, and your child’s bedroom.
+During the first two weeks of your lesson journey, commit to setting up high-quality music players in the kitchen, living area and/or playroom, and your child’s bedroom.
 This will ensure that accomplishing the daily listening assignments is nearly effortless.